Glencore is latest firm talking with Iran over future oil business

-LONDON Global mining and commodity trading firm Glencore (GLEN.L) has been holding talks with Iran's officials about possible business deals should economic sanctions be lifted, a company spokesman said on Thursday.
+LONDON, July 2 Global mining and commodity trading firm Glencore has been holding talks with Iran's officials about possible business deals should economic sanctions be lifted, a company spokesman said on Thursday.

 Iran is negotiating with the United States and five other big powers - Britain, China, France, Germany and Russia - a deal under which Tehran would curtail its nuclear programme in exchange for relief from sanctions.